spiral/docs/docs/en/component/data-grid.md

 $add->convert(2);      // (2+2)*2=8
 ```

-Next accessors are available for grids for now:
+Next accessors are available for grids now:

 - `trim` trims a string
 - `toUpper` converts a string to upper case